 - Relocating and expanding the security checkpoints to either end of the terminal.
-Checkpoints will be expanded from three to four lanes to improve queuing.
+Room for the checkpoints will be expanded to allow for four lanes to improve efficiency of the screening process.

-- Improved concession spaces, including the addition of a pre-security restaurant and combined gift shop in the center gallery.
+- Improving concession spaces, including the addition of a pre-security restaurant and gift shop in the center gallery.

-- More post-security amenities for passengers, such as improved concessionaire options and a designated area for a business center and children’s play area.
+- Adding post-security amenities for passengers, including concessionaire options and a designated area for a business center and children’s play area.

-- Additional natural lighting with more windows overlooking airside
+- Allowing for additional natural lighting, including windows overlooking the airside

-- Open design for increased visibility of terminal, including center core to either checkpoint and view of the ramp from checkpoints
+- A design that allows for increased visibility of the terminal, including a view from the center core to either checkpoint.

-Phasing: Project is phased to minimize passenger inconvenience
+Phasing: Project is being phased to minimize passenger inconvenience

 Contractor: Sundt Construction